How Does Alcohol Affect the Brain?

 What Happens to Your Brain When You Stop Drinking?

 When you stop drinking, your brain can begin to heal some of the damage caused by alcohol.
-Studies show that brain shrinkage from alcohol may at least partially reverse itself.
+Studies show16 that brain shrinkage from alcohol may at least partially reverse itself.
 Conditions like Wernicke-Korsakoff syndrome may also begin to resolve with thiamine and alcohol cessation.

 There are also other changes that occur within the brain.
 During the period immediately following the cessation of alcohol, withdrawal symptoms can occur if alcohol has been used heavily.
-Withdrawal occurs because receptors in the brain have decreased their sensitivity to signals, making them function incorrectly once alcohol is gone.
+Withdrawal occurs17 because receptors in the brain have decreased their sensitivity to signals, making them function incorrectly once alcohol is gone.

 Typically, the brain only takes around one to two weeks to fully readjust to the absence of alcohol.
 Once this adjustment has occurred, any physical withdrawal symptoms will stop.